V8 engine: Toyota

 The first mass-produced Japanese V8 engine was the Toyota V engine, introduced in the 1964 Toyota Crown Eight luxury car.
 The Toyota V engine was an all-aluminum construction, used a pushrod valvetrain, and was produced until 1997.
 The Toyota UZ engine has double overhead camshafts and was made from 1989 until 2013, while the Toyota UR engine added direct injection and has been in production since 2006.

 From 2006 to 2009, the Toyota Racing Formula One team cars were powered by 2.4 L naturally-aspirated V8 engines, as mandated by the Formula One rules.
 These Toyota engines were rated to produce 750 hp at 19,000 rpm (740 hp at 18,000 rpm for 2009) and were also used by the Williams, Midland, and Jordan teams.

 Korea

 Hyundai's first passenger car V8 engine was the 1999–2009 Hyundai Omega engine, which was based on the Mitsubishi 8A8 engine (see above).
-The Omega engine was replaced by the Hyundai Tau engine, which is an all-aluminium construction with double overhead camshafts and has been produced from 2008 to the present.
+The Omega engine was replaced by the Hyundai Tau engine, which is an all-aluminium construction with double overhead camshafts and was produced from 2008 until 2021, when it was retired in favour of a twin-turbocharged V6 in the next-generation Genesis G90.